tsitsiflora/JumoBot/README.md

 ### Ngrok

 1. Download ngrok and register for a free account here: https://ngrok.com/
-2. Run your application and obtain the forwarding url
+2. Run your application and obtain the forwarding url.

 ### A slack application: